osmlab/atlas-generator/scripts/DeployAtlasGeneratorAWS/README.md

 [configuration.json](https://github.com/atlas-generator/blob/atlas_generation_aws_script/scripts/DeployAtlasGeneratorAWS/configuration.json) is preconfigured for global Atlas Generation.

 ### Application config
-Atlas Generator Parameters
+All required Atlas-Generator parameters listed under `configuration` and `border` sections.
+Optional parameters can be added to the `other` section using the same format: parameter name -> parameter value.

 ### EMR config
 EMR and Spark configurations tuned to generate global Atlas run with 130Xr5d.2xlarge node instances.
 Changing the default instance type require adjusting spark.config accordingly.
-Please follow the [best practices](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/)
+Please follow the [best practices](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/).

 ### Region config
 There are 6 predefined regions: America, Europe, Asia, Africa, Oceania or Global.
 Custom regions can be added with the same format.

-### Python3
+## Python3

 Make sure python3 is installed.
 Instructions below for Mac.
 Also make sure that you source your .zshrc or restart your shell after you perform these steps.